kaleidos/grails-postgresql-extensions/README.md

 ```

 ### JSON

-Currently the Json support is only available in Grails 2.2.5 and 2.3.1+.
-Just like with the Hstore support, it's not possible to use a Map in domain classes with old Grails versions and be able to set the database type for the Map.

 To define a json field you only have to define a `Map` field and use the `JsonMapType` hibernate user type.